PatrickConboy/World-of-Warcraft-API/README.md

 This API serves as the final project for CS 328.
 The API pulls information from the Blizzard API, organizes and stores that data in our database, and then provides endpoints for our user to access that data.

-The API is hosted on heroku.
+The API is hosted on heroku, but isn't working currently.

 # Game data
 The API is read-only and provides the user access to various bits of game information, highlighted below.